 Primary cementing is in higher demand when compared to secondary cementing services.
 The boom of shale oil and gas drilling has had tremendous impact on demand for cementing services, due to the number of wells required to drill to develop such resources.

-The Middle East will continue generating strong demand for cementing services due increasing activities in re-development and well intervention operations, due to age of wells.
+The Middle East will continue generating strong demand for cementing services due increasing activities in re-development and well intervention operations, due to the age of wells.

 Although drilling rig activities is the closest indicator of the demand for cementing services, well total depth would required more cementing slurry.
 Hence, a combination of rig activities and well depth are the key demand indicators.